 Almost all of these children show hearing and language improvement that is almost equal to children with normal hearing.

 Most adults who never heard can benefit too from cochlear implants but are unlikely to understand speech because the brain Is not used to interpret sounds.
+It can take a lot of therapy to learn to interpret auditory nerve signals as language.

 What does a cochlear implant sound like?